4paradigm/OpenMLDB/docs/zh/maintain/diagnose.md

 optional arguments:
   -h, --help  show this help message and exit --helpfull  show full help message and exit
   --diff      check if all endpoints in conf are in cluster.
-If set, need to set `--conf_file/-f`
+If set, need to set `-f,--conf_file` --conn                check network connection of all servers
 ```

 - 简单查询集群状态：